MadisonReese/Tip-Calculator-Application/README.md

 ## Notes

 During the process of building this application, I was experimenting on changing background colors when certain uiviews were tapped by the user.
 I managed to change the color, then could not figure out how to have the color change back when unselected.
 I was also working on moving the split control to the settings view controller, however, it would ruin the 'value changes' I had set to calculate the total label on the main view controller.
 Given more time and research I will be able to implement these changes.
-However, I found that my beginner attempts made my application appear unclean and created a chain of bugs.
+I resorted to a more simple version of the app given the time frame.

-Overall, through expirimenting with the many functions of XCode, I became familiarized with Swift and how to use XCode effectively.
+Overall, through experimenting with the many functions of XCode, I became familiarized with Swift and how to use XCode effectively.
 Previously, I have mostly coded algorithmic java programs which remain in the terminal, so it was intriguing to see how programming can be used to visually create mobile applications.

 ## License